laravel/docs/quickstart.md

 <a name="defining-the-child-view"></a>
 ### Defining The Child View

-Great, our application layout is finished.
 Next, we need to define a view that contains a form to create a new task as well as a table that lists all existing tasks.
 Let's define this view in `resources/views/tasks.blade.php`.

 We'll skip over some of the Bootstrap CSS boilerplate and only focus on the things that matter.
 Remember, you can download the full source for this application on [GitHub](https://github.com/laravel/quickstart-basic):